 - Communication: Students will communicate effectively through written and oral modes of expression across academic, professional, and social contexts using appropriate technology.

-- Critical Thinking and Inquiry: Students will think critically and construct reasoned arguments to support their positions using skills appropriate to the context, such as deductive reasoning, scientific inquiry, quantitative reasoning, aesthetic judgment, or critical examination of form, style, content, and meaning, conduct inquiry, analyze problems qualitatively or quantitatively and formulate creative responses.
+- Critical Thinking and Inquiry: Students will think critically and construct reasoned arguments to support their positions using skills appropriate to the context, such as deductive reasoning, scientific inquiry, quantitative reasoning, aesthetic judgment, or critical examination of form, style, content, and meaning.

 - Ethics, Social Justice, and Ignatian Values: Students will assess and respond to ethical and social justice issues informed by Ignatian values and other theoretical frameworks.